 When the workers are women, it would be advisable, in addition to all the protective measures mentioned above, to extend this medical surveillance to their offspring, to verify the possible repercussions on the state of health of their child(ren).

-Studies with first results of medical follow-up are beginning to appear and confirm the concerns of the health services: they have been conducted in Taiwan34Cf.
-Hui-Yi Liao et al., Six-month follow-up study of health markers of nanomaterials among workers handling engineered nanomaterials, Nanotoxicology, December 2013: a six-month study published in late 2013 found correlations between nanomaterial handling and markers of lung and cardiovascular disease, markers of inflammation and oxidative stress, and antioxidant enzymes and in Korea35Cf.
+Studies with first results of medical follow-up are beginning to appear and confirm the concerns of the health services: they have been conducted in Taiwan33Cf.
+Hui-Yi Liao et al., Six-month follow-up study of health markers of nanomaterials among workers handling engineered nanomaterials, Nanotoxicology, December 2013: a six-month study published in late 2013 found correlations between nanomaterial handling and markers of lung and cardiovascular disease, markers of inflammation and oxidative stress, and antioxidant enzymes and in Korea34Cf.
 Lee JS et al, Health surveillance study of workers who manufacture multi-walled carbon nanotubes, Nanotoxicology, 2014.

 More studies are being conducted in China, but they are rarely of good quality: many are biased, or do not detail exposure and/or working conditions.

-As early as 2009, the creation of exposure registers for workers exposed to nanomaterials was promoted by the American Institute for Occupational Safety and Health (NIOSH)36Cf.
+As early as 2009, the creation of exposure registers for workers exposed to nanomaterials was promoted by the American Institute for Occupational Safety and Health (NIOSH)35Cf.
 NIOSH, Interim guidance for medical screening and hazard surveillance for workers potentially exposed to engineered nanoparticles, Current Intelligence Bulletin, 60, 2009.

 • notify individuals of preventive measures or therapeutic advances that were not known at the time the registry was established

-The exposure log should contain the name and physicochemical characteristics of the nanomaterial(s) handled, the type of activity, the dates, duration and intensity of exposure, as well as its frequency, and the collective and individual protective equipment used (EPC and PPE).
-It is important to record the level of exposure by job and process in order to conduct further epidemiological studies37Cf.
+The exposure log should contain the name and physicochemical characteristics of the nanomaterial(s) handled, the type of activity, the dates, duration and intensity of exposure, as well as its frequency, and the collective and individual protective equipment used (CPE and PPE).
+It is important to record the level of exposure by job and process in order to conduct further epidemiological studies36Cf.
 Aída Ponce Del Castillo (ETUI), Nanomaterials in the workplace, What are the issues for workers’ health, May 2013.

 The exposure register should be kept within the company and be accessible to the health authorities, while respecting industrial and commercial confidentiality.